 Hood is also chairman of the board at the John Locke Foundation, a North Carolina think tank that issues reports, hosts events, produces broadcast programs, and publishes Carolina Journal, which serves an audience of nearly 150,000 North Carolinians through its print, online, and radio editions.
 Hood helped found JLF in 1989 and served as its president from 1995 to 2014.

 Since 1986, Hood has written a syndicated column on politics and public policy for North Carolina newspapers.
-It currently appears regularly in the Winston-Salem Journal, Durham Herald-Sun, Gaston Gazette, High Point Enterprise, and newspapers in 60 other communities.
-He also writes a monthly column, “Free & Clear,” for Business North Carolina magazine.
-Hood is a frequent guest on talk radio and serves as a weekly panelist on “NC SPIN,” a political talk show broadcast on 16 television stations in Charlotte, Raleigh, Greensboro, Greenville, Wilmington, Asheville, and elsewhere.
-He also created “Carolina Journal Radio,” a weekly newsmagazine broadcast on 18 radio stations.
+It currently appears regularly in the Winston-Salem Journal, High Point Enterprise, and newspapers in more than 60 other communities.
+He also writes a regular column, “Free & Clear,” for Business North Carolina magazine and serves as a weekly panelist on “NC SPIN,” a political talk show broadcast on 26 television and radio stations across the state.

 Hood writes and comments frequently for national media outlets, particularly National Review and its blog “The Corner.”
 His articles have appeared in both magazines — such as Readers’ Digest, The New Republic, Military History, and Reason — and in newspapers, including The Wall Street Journal, USA Today, and The Chicago Tribune.
-He’s been interviewed by, among others, The Washington Post, The New York Times, CNN, CNBC, NBC, and Fox News.

 He is a Mecklenburg County native and currently resides in Wake County with his wife, two sons, and a stepdaughter.